Leaving the Fund, or ‘opting out’

 You’ll become a deferred member

 While you are working at the bank and a member of the Fund, you are an active member; building up future benefits each year.
-When you leave the Bank, or if you remain at the bank and opt out, you stop building up benefits and defer your Fund pension until you decide to take it.
+When you leave the bank, or if you remain at the bank and opt out, you stop building up benefits and defer your Fund pension until you decide to take it.

 -